 Chatbots are quickly growing in popularity across the banking industry, with Bank of America’s Erica, JPMorgan’s COIN, Capital One’s Eno, and HSBC’s Amy all making headlines.
-But, while the large-scale artificial intelligence chatbots in the banking industry are certainly attention-grabbing, many smaller banks are utilizing chatbots for basic customer service across social media, apps, and their own websites.
+But, while the large-scale artificial intelligence chatbots in banking are certainly attention-grabbing, many smaller banks are utilizing chatbots for bank marketing, customer relationship management and basic customer service across social media, apps, and their own websites.

 Juniper suggests chatbots will save over $8 billion in customer service costs by 2022 and Gartner estimates automated chat will take over as much as 85% of all customer service within the next 3-5 years.
-However, while automation saves banks money, it also improves customer experiences online by creating a faster, more conversational approach to FAQs and self-help.
+However, while automation saves banks money, the best banking chatbots also improve customer experiences online by creating a faster, more conversational approach to FAQs and self-help.

 Chatbots Enable Quicker Help Across All Platforms

 Today’s customers expect customer service to be faster and more available than ever before, with most expecting near-instant responses on social media and replies to emails within a minimum of about an hour.
 Social media is quickly becoming the preferred medium for customer service, with many expecting instant chat or Direct Messaging depending on the platform.
 Chatbots in banking fill this need, enabling banks to offer instant, automated replies.
 For example, Wells Fargo uses Facebook’s Messenger platform and bots to automate replies and provide basic customer service for common questions.
 After registration, customers can access account information through Messenger, making customer service even more personalized and helpful.